What Is Ray Tracing? The Future of Graphics Rendering

 What is Physically Based Rendering?

 Physically based rendering simulates the behavior of light in a physical environment.
-It takes into account real-world properties like reflectivity, roughness, and color to create accurate representations of objects.
+It takes real-world properties like reflectivity, roughness, and color to create accurate representations of objects.
 PBR algorithms use complex mathematical equations to simulate the interactions of light with surfaces, resulting in highly accurate and realistic images.
-Learn more about physically based rendering.
+(Learn more about physically based rendering here).

 How Does Ray Tracing Differ from PBR?